siyabongamasiya/job-application-tracker/README.md

 6. Deployment

-This project is deployed on Render using the Basic Plan.
+This project's backend is deployed on Render using the Basic Plan.

 ⚠️ Note: Because of the Render Basic Plan, you may experience some delays in server wake-up when accessing the site after inactivity.